About

 Length: 17-20 inches

-Babies can fly in 8 to 10 weeks.
+Babies can fly in 10 weeks.

 Survival: Less than half reach flight stage.